Richard Fitzalan, 4th Earl of Arundel: Power struggle

-Fitzalan was closely aligned with Thomas, Duke of Gloucester, who was uncle of King Richard II.
+Fitzalan was closely aligned with Thomas, Duke of Gloucester, who was an uncle of King Richard II.
 Thomas was opposed to Richard II's desire for peace with France in the Hundred Years' War and a power struggle ensued between him and Gloucester.
 In late 1386, Gloucester forced King Richard II to name himself and Richard Fitzalan to the King's Council.
 This Council was to all intents and purposes a Regency Council for Richard II.
 However, Richard limited the duration of the Council's powers to one year.

 Knight of the Garter

 In 1386, Richard II named Richard Fitzalan Admiral of England and made him a Knight of the Garter.
 As Admiral of England, he defeated a Franco-Spanish-Flemish fleet off Margate in March 1387, along with Thomas de Mowbray, Earl of Nottingham.

 New favourites

-In August 1387, the King dismissed Gloucester and Fitzalan from the Council and replaced them with his favourites—including the Archbishop of York, Alexander Neville; the Duke of Ireland, Robert de Vere; Michael de la Pole; the Earl of Suffolk, Sir Robert Tresilian, who was the Chief Justice; and the former Mayor of London Nicholas Brembre.
+In August 1387, the King dismissed Gloucester and Fitzalan from the Council and replaced them with his favourites—including the Archbishop of York, Alexander Neville; the Duke of Ireland, Robert de Vere; Michael de la Pole, the Earl of Suffolk; Sir Robert Tresilian, who was the Chief Justice; and the former Mayor of London Nicholas Brembre.